The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 What other drugs will affect boceprevir?

-Many drugs can interact with boceprevir.
-Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with boceprevir, especially:
+Many drugs can interact with boceprevir, and some drugs should not be used together.
+Tell your doctor about all your current medicines and any you start or stop using, especially medicines to treat:

 More about Victrelis (boceprevir)